The Bank Job: Plot

 Vogel's men track down and murder Bambas and Guy Singer.
-Eddie refuses to cooperate with Vogel, who has Gerald execute Dave and threatens to kill Eddie unless Terry delivers the ledger to him; Terry agrees to meet up with Vogel at Paddington Station to exchange the ledger for Eddie.
-He arranges for the meeting to happen at the same time as he will be picking up the new passports and immunity from prosecution for the robbery from MI5 in exchange for the pictures of Princess Margaret.
+Eddie refuses to cooperate with Vogel, who has Gerald execute Dave and threatens to kill Eddie unless Terry surrenders the ledger; Terry agrees to meet up with Vogel at Paddington Station to exchange the ledger and Eddie.
+He arranges for the meeting to happen at the same time as he will be picking up the new passports and immunity from prosecution from MI5 and Lord Mountbatten in exchange for the pictures of Princess Margaret.
 Meanwhile, Terry sends Kevin to honest cop Roy Given with a page torn from the ledger.
-Vogel becomes spooked and tries to flee, but Terry attacks and beats him—only to be arrested by the police.
-However, Given has Terry released and uses the information he supplied to arrest Lew, Gerald and Nick.
-In Trinidad, Michael X is arrested as well and after Benson's body is found in a shallow grave his house is burned down.
-Eddie inherits Terry's car dealership, while Kevin and Martine prepare to begin new lives with their share of the money.
-Terry and his family leave England and enjoy a carefree life on a boat in a sunny location.
+Spooked, Vogel tries to flee, but Terry attacks and beats him—only for he and Eddie to be arrested by the police.
+After speaking to Everett, Given has Terry, Eddie and Kevin released and uses the information they supplied to arrest Lew, Gerald and Nick.
+Michael X is arrested as well and after Benson's body is found, his house is burned down.
+The surviving gang gets together one last time to mourn Dave.
+Eddie inherits Terry's car dealership, while Kevin and Martine prepare to begin separate new lives with their respective shares of the money.
+Terry and his family leave England.

-It is later revealed Vogel's ledger eventually causes Scotland Yard to undergo a major corruption purge in the police force.
+Vogel's ledger causes Scotland Yard to undergo a major corruption purge in the police force.
 The activities of Sonia Bern's brothels make several senior officials resign.
-Michael X is hanged in Trinidad in 1975 for the murder of Gale Benson and his file in the British National Archive remains classified until 2054.
+Michael X is hanged in 1975 for the murder of Gale Benson and his file in the British National Archive remains classified until 2054.
 Lew Vogel is sentenced to 8 years in prison.
 Hakim Jamal is murdered in 1973.
 The murders of both Bambas and Guy Singer are never solved.
-The loot taken from the robbery exceeds that of the Great Train Robbery at £4 million.
-Over 100 safe deposit holders refuse to identify their losses as most of them are criminals.
-A disclaimer at the end of the film ironically remarks that the names of many of the persons involved in the film have been changed to protect the guilty.
+The loot taken from the robbery consists of £4 million.